Open-ATS-Github/Newone/README.md

 - udp program for controlling motors and video stream over internet (not secure but easy to understand)
 - opencv for future AI

-- 3D prined ball bearing (printable in one peace)
+- 3D prined ball bearing (printable in one peace without any support)
 - Filaflex 82A flexible tires (airless)
 - insertable springs on all axis
 - assembly with M3 screws and threaded brass insets